Skip to Main Content

 OECD iLibrary is the online library of the Organisation for Economic Cooperation and Development (OECD) featuring its books, papers and statistics.
 The OECD consists of 30 member countries sharing a commitment to democratic government and the market economy.
 With active relationships with some 70 other countries, NGOs and civil society, it has a global reach.
 Best known for its publications and its statistics, its work covers economic and social issues.

-Statesman's Yearbook Online
+Statesman's Yearbook Online This link opens in a new window

 This database is a dictionary of entries on world leaders, cities, and institutions.
 It includes SOME city data and profiles, (Tokyo, Bombay, Chicago…) lots of country info, statistics, and narrative.
 Archival online yearbooks back to 1864.
 Paper copy in Hillman reference JA51 S79